Find Affordable College Courses

 East Lansing, MI

 Michigan State University ranked #8 on this year’s Most Popular Wildlife Management Master’s Degree Schools list.
-Located in the small city of East Lansing, Michigan State is a public college with a very large student population.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 Of the 8 students majoring in wildlife at Michigan State, 38% are male and 63% are female.